CPColin/ceylon-lang.org/community/articles.md

 We're collecting links to external articles about Ceylon here.

-Note that the Ceylon team didn't write these articles, so or course we don't endorse all of the opinions expressed.
-Also note that most of these articles refer to older versions of Ceylon, not to the current 1.2 release.
+Note that the Ceylon team didn't write these articles, so of course we don't endorse all of the opinions expressed.
+Also note that most of these articles refer to older versions of Ceylon, not to the current release.

 ## English